 A Record of Success in Rideshare Litigation

-Sejal Brahmbhatt and the team at Williams Hart & Boundas, LLP are recognized leaders in this field of law.
-They represent many plaintiffs in the national Uber sexual assault litigation and focus on holding large rideshare companies accountable for their safety practices.
+Sejal Brahmbhatt and the team at Williams Hart & Boundas, LLP are recognized leaders in this field.
+They serve in leadership roles for the national trial committee, focusing on holding large rideshare companies accountable for their safety practices and background check failures.

 What This Means for Survivors

 If you were harmed during a rideshare trip, you have legal rights.
-You may be able to join the thousands of others seeking justice in the ongoing lawsuits against Uber.
 Taking legal action helps push these companies to fix their safety flaws and can help prevent others from being hurt in the future.

 How to Take Action